hachyderm/community/README.md

 If your intentions are to hurt, brandish, slander, diminish, insult, or offend someone you are likely being a dick.
 We believe you should be able to restrain yourself in these situations.
-If you do not, are likely being a dick.
+If you do not restrain yourself, we believe that you are likely being a dick.

 Being a dick is the opposite of respect.
 We believe all "bad takes" on a topic can be voiced with respect.